Chennadu

-Chennadu is a small village 7 km away from Erattupetta in the Kottayam district of the Indian state of Kerala.
+Chennadu (also spelled Chennad) is a small village 7 km away from Erattupetta in the Kottayam district of the Indian state of Kerala.
 The name is derived from chennu ninna nadu.
 It has a church, temple, high school and an LP school.
 Main agricultural crop is rubber.
 It stands as the most popular economic support for the village.
+It also has a government service centre.